Ruvin/Conscious-ClickUp-Thunderbird-Plugin/README.md

 ### What's in this repository

-Conscious ClickUp Thunderbird add-on is a extension that gives support to sync mails from Thunderbird to ClickUp.
+Conscious ClickUp Thunderbird add-on is a extension that gives support to send/archive mails from Thunderbird to ClickUp.

 The add-on will be supported only for the latest versions of Thunderbird.
-(Min TB version 70+)
+(Min TB version 78+)

 ### Installing